 Director Niklas Lindgren’s first feature film, Huonot naiset, starring Leea Klemola and Emma Kilpimaa, is a Finnish wedding comedy filmed throughout Lapland in the spring of 2021.

-Huonot naiset (directly translated as Bad Women) tells the story of a wedding that takes place in a sleepy village in Lapland.
+Huonot naiset (Bad Women in English) tells the story of a wedding that takes place in a sleepy village in Lapland.
 The hostess of the parish house (played by seasoned Finnish actor Leea Klemola) and her teenage daughter (Emma Kilpimaa) are responsible for wedding arrangements, but end up having to deal with a busload of unexpected guests.

-The film is director Niklas Lindgren’s first feature-length film and is co-written with his partner Karoliina Lindgren, who is from the Tornio region.
+The film is director Niklas Lindgren’s first feature-length film, co-written with his partner Karoliina Lindgren, who is from the Tornio region of Lapland.

-Filming took place over 6 weeks in 14 different locations in Kemi, Keminmaa, Simo, Tornio ja Ylitornio from March until the beginning of May 2021.
+Filming took place over 6 weeks in 14 different locations around the northern tip of the Gulf of Bothnia from March until the beginning of May 2021.
 Although the number of unit moves had an impact on the schedule, a decision was made to film everything in Lapland.

-Producer Miia Haavisto of Tekele Productions, whose successes include the hard-hitting Unknown Soldier and Lost Boys, explains:
+Producer Miia Haavisto of Tekele Productions, whose successes include the hard-hitting Unknown Soldier (2017) and Lost Boys (2020), explains:

 – Typically, when a story is set in the north, only exterior shots are done there and interiors are done around the Helsinki metropolitan area for budget reasons.
 Now that we had very little time for pre-production and we had to shoot during Covid-19 crisis, we chose to stay in one region for the entire shoot.

 Architecture in Lapland